superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 <img src="/static/images/continuous-deployment.jpg" alt="A man writing code on a vintage desktop computer" class="rounded-xl">

-So you want to have your Fly application being continuously deployed from its GitHub repository.
+So you want your application continuously deployed to Fly.io from its GitHub repository.
 Let's work through setting up an application for just that.

 We'll start with an application from one of our other examples, [go-example](https://github.com/fly-apps/go-example).
 It's a simple lightweight app, built with a Dockerfile.